-In 2016, the CMA briefed the Standing Committee It is intended to "ensure First Nations communities on Canadian Heritage, stating that federal have full ownership and responsibility [for] legislation pertaining to museums is out of spiritual artifacts" that are "vital to the practice date and largely "ignored by the governments, of First Nations' sacred ceremonial traditions" especially at the federal level."In the seven and "to harmonize the role of museums in years since this briefing, very little has changed. the preservation of human heritage with the In 2018, a private member's bill, Bill C-391, aspirations of First Nations to support traditional "An Act Respecting a National Strategy for the values."
-Museum legislation in B.C. has provisions Repatriation of Indigenous Human Remains that speak to creating a repatriation policy for the and Cultural Property," was introduced.
-The Royal BC Museum but do not direct how it will be proposed bill aimed to work collaboratively with created.
-B.C. law is also limited to the interplay of First Nations, Inuit and Métis peoples to develop repatriation with modern treaty negotiations and a national strategy for returning ancestors and statutory and common law obligations.
-These provincial legislative tools only apply to provincially "cultural property" to Indigenous Peoples.
-While recognized and funded museums and do not Bill C-391 passed through the House of Commons, it ultimately stalled in the Senate after its first apply to the non-profit sector or many other reading due to the 2019 federal election cycle. organizations with Indigenous holdings.
+In 2016, the CMA briefed the Standing Committee on Canadian Heritage, stating that federal legislation pertaining to museums is out of date and largely "ignored by the governments, especially at the federal level."In the seven years since this briefing, very little has changed.
+In 2018, a private member's bill, Bill C-391, "An Act Respecting a National Strategy for the Repatriation of Indigenous Human Remains and Cultural Property," was introduced.
+The proposed bill aimed to work collaboratively with First Nations, Inuit and Métis peoples to develop a national strategy for returning ancestors and "cultural property" to Indigenous Peoples.
+While Bill C-391 passed through the House of Commons, it ultimately stalled in the Senate after its first reading due to the 2019 federal election cycle.

-Today, the only provinces in Canada with Although these laws have helped to facilitate legislation directed explicitly at repatriation and repatriation, they have many other limitations.
-As Indigenous museum holdings are Saskatchewan Bell observes, they: and Alberta.
+Today, the only provinces in Canada with legislation directed explicitly at repatriation and Indigenous museum holdings are Saskatchewan and Alberta.
 These provincial laws are limited to sacred and culturally sensitive material.
-The Can also be criticized on many levels when Royal Saskatchewan Museum Act (2007) calls viewed through the lens of UNDRIP including on the Royal Saskatchewan Museum to develop the narrow scope of its application to peoples, a "policy to address the concerns of Aboriginal institutions and items and ministerial control. peoples about the access to and the care, use and repatriation of sacred and culturally sensitive Also important is to give equal consideration objects originating with their cultures in the of Indigenous laws, effective mechanisms museum collections."
-In Alberta, the First Nations for shared decision-making and dispute Sacred Ceremonial Objects Repatriation Act resolution, addressing the burden placed on (2000) was enacted in aid of specific repatriation Indigenous peoples to seek out and identify their negotiations between the Blackfoot Nations of belongings, [and] access to information about Alberta and the Glenbow Museum for the return of collections, funding and other concerns raised medicine bundles and other ceremonial items and by Indigenous peoples in relation to provincial also applies to the Royal Alberta Museum and all First Nations in Alberta. and institutional repatriation laws and policies.
+The Royal Saskatchewan Museum Act (2007) calls on the Royal Saskatchewan Museum to develop a "policy to address the concerns of Aboriginal peoples about the access to and the care, use and repatriation of sacred and culturally sensitive objects originating with their cultures in the museum collections."
+In Alberta, the First Nations Sacred Ceremonial Objects Repatriation Act (2000) was enacted in aid of specific repatriation negotiations between the Blackfoot Nations of Alberta and the Glenbow Museum for the return of medicine bundles and other ceremonial items and also applies to the Royal Alberta Museum and all First Nations in Alberta.